radius-project/recipes/README.md

 radius.azurecr.io/recipes/azure/rediscaches:0.21`
 ```

+### Patching

+Patched versions of Recipes are tagged with the patch number, e.g. `0.21.1`.
+When the tag is created for a patch, the patch and minor tags are updated to point to the new patch version.
+For example, if `0.21.1` is released, the `0.21` and `0.21.1` tags will be pushed.
+Consumers of `0.21` will automatically receive the patch update.
+It is recommended to use the minor tag when consuming Recipes, e.g. `0.21`.

 ## Usage

 To use a community recipe from this repo, simply use [`rad recipe register`](https://docs.radapp.dev/reference/cli/rad_recipe_register) with the Recipe's template path, or update your environment's Bicep definition with the Recipe: